Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Multi-antenna Channels

 The next steps toward understanding the full-fledged MIMO wiretap channel were taken in \cite{Khisti07}-\cite{GoelN08}, which considered the case of multiple antennas at all nodes and termed it the MIMOME (multiple-input multiple-output multiple-eavesdropper) channel.
 Khisti \emph{et al}. \cite{Khisti07} developed a genie-aided upper bound for the MIMO secrecy capacity for which Gaussian inputs are optimal.
 When the eavesdropper's instantaneous channel state is known at the transmitter, it was shown that an asymptotically optimal (high SNR) scheme is to apply a transmit precoder based upon the generalized singular value decomposition (GSVD) of the pencil $(\mathbf{H}_b,\mathbf{H}_e)$, which decomposes the system into parallel channels and leads to a closed-form secrecy rate expression.
-For the so-called MISOME special case where $N_R=1, N_T,N_E>1$, the optimal transmit beamformer is obtained as the generalized eigenvector ${\bm{\psi }}_m$ corresponding to the largest generalized eigenvector $\lambda _m$ of
+For the so-called MISOME special case where $N_R=1, N_T,N_E>1$, the optimal transmit beamformer is obtained as the generalized eigenvector ${\bm{\psi }}_m$ corresponding to the largest generalized eigenvalue $\lambda _m$ of

-If only the statistics of $\mathbf{H}_e$ are known to the transmitter, then the authors proposed an \emph{artificial noise} injection strategy as first suggested by Goel and Negi \cite{Negi05,GoelN08}.
+If only the statistics of $\mathbf{H}_e$ are known to the transmitter, then the authors proposed an \emph{artificial noise} (AN) injection strategy as first suggested by Goel and Negi \cite{Negi05,GoelN08}.
 The artificial noise is transmitted in conjunction with the information signal, and is designed to be orthogonal to the intended receiver, such that only the eavesdropper suffers a degradation in channel quality \cite{Khisti10,Wornell09}.
+The transmit signal can be represented in general as